sielus/ATmega-328P---simple-alarm-system-with-SMS/README.md

 ## Schema
 ![Schema](https://i.postimg.cc/4dyqrHsM/1.png)

-*I'm not a professional C programmer but I hope, code is not worst looking!*
+*I'm not a professional C programmer but I hope, code is not looking too bad!*